Free BMI calculator: calculate your body mass index

 - Metabolic disorders

-Regularly monitoring your BMI allows you to adopt more suitable lifestyle habits and better understand your body's needs.
+Regularly monitoring your BMI allows you to adopt healthier lifestyle habits and better understand your body's needs.
+In practical terms: a BMI calculation , a waist measurement, and an assessment of your habits (diet, activity, sleep) already provide a much more useful overview than weight alone.

 BMI Interpretation Table